 Service Fabric support for containers

-Service Fabric currently supports deployment of Docker containers on Linux and Windows Server containers on Windows Server 2016, along with support for Hyper-V isolation mode.
+Service Fabric supports the deployment of Docker containers on Linux and Windows Server containers on Windows Server 2016, along with support for Hyper-V isolation mode.

 In the Service Fabric application model, a container represents an application host in which multiple service replicas are placed.
 Service Fabric can run any containers, and the scenario is similar to the guest executable scenario in which you don't use the built-in Service Fabric programming models but instead package an existing application, written using any language or framework, inside a container.
 This scenario is the common use-case for containers.

 In addition, you can run Service Fabric services inside containers as well.
 Support for running Service Fabric services inside containers is currently limited, and will be improved in upcoming releases.

 Service Fabric has several container capabilities that help you build applications that are composed of microservices that are containerized.
 Service Fabric offers the following capabilities for containerized services: